What is Zone Doubling on a Honeywell VISTA System?

-The Vista-20P and Vista-21iP panels each have 8 hardwired zones built into the panel.
-Traditionally, additional hardwired zones were added to the panel using a Honeywell 4219 8-zone expansion board.
-But, in some cases, the user may only need to add one or two additional zones.
-In these situations, adding a 4219 is somewhat wasteful.
-Zone-Doubling is perfect for these circumstances.
+Each of the aforementioned alarm panels have 8 hardwired zones built in.
+Traditionally, additional hardwired zones are added to the panel using a separate expansion module.
+But, in some cases, you may only need to add one or two additional zones.
+In these situations, adding an expansion module is somewhat wasteful.
+Zone Doubling is perfect for these situations.

 The following rules apply to doubled zones: